Baalkikhaal/Baalkikhaal.github.io/_posts/2022-04-20-Inculcating-scientific-temperament.md

 - Dissemination

-While the first three pillars are confined to the researcher, dissemination enable interaction between them.
+While the first three pillars are confined to the researcher, dissemination enables interaction between them.
 Dissemination has duly gained prominence in modern science.

 The ability to communicate the research is paramount in a fast-paced, attention-deprived world.